 Washington University in St. Louis, Olin Business School

-Undergraduate School and Major: University of Missouri-Columbia – BA in Journalism
+Undergraduate School and Major: Spelman College / BA in English

 What would you like your business school peers to say about you after you graduate from this program?
-I hope my peers say that I inspired them in some way.
-Or maybe I got them thinking about business in a different way.
-I like to lead by example, so hopefully my drive and passion will shine through.
+I would like my business school peers to say that I was a hard-working team player who helped them stay motivated every single day!